Where’s Yoshi’s Island 2? – Yoshi’s Story Review

 Back when Yoshi’s Story launched on the Nintendo 64, many gamers thought the game would be an impressive sequel to the hit Super Nintendo platformer, Super Mario World 2: Yoshi’s Island.
 Unfortunately, Yoshi’s Story ended up being an overly simplistic cookie-cutter platformer that was decent at best.
 The game garnered a small audience of fans with younger gamers, but tried and true platform veterans wanted more out of it.
 The game is available for download on the Virtual Console, and time has only diminished its weak gameplay even more.

-Yoshi's Story Plotline
+Yoshi’s Story Plotline (3 out of 5)

 Bowser is at it again, this time in baby form.
 The evil Baby Bowser invades the Yoshis’ home island and takes their beloved Super Happy Tree, which as you might have already guessed is the main source of happiness for the dinos.
 A band of freshly hatched Yoshis sets out to reclaim the stolen tree and put an end to Baby Bowser’s antics.
 And thus Yoshi’s Story begins.

-Yoshi's Story Gameplay
+Yoshi’s Story Gameplay (2 out of 5)

 Yoshi’s Story features 2D running and jumping gameplay.
 While Nintendo consoles have been home to many great side-scrolling platformers such as Donkey Kong Country over the years, Yoshi’s Story just feels too simple for its own good.
 The levels are designed very blandly and the platforming itself is somewhat boring.
 Yoshi can hurl eggs at his foes or eat them up, and he comes armed with his patented flutter jump and sniff-sniff move, which can uncover hidden secrets and fruit.